equinor/ops-actions/scripts/rbac/README.md

 # RBAC

-PowerShell script which manages RBAC assignments at a given parent scope all of its child scopes.
+PowerShell script which manages RBAC assignments at a given parent scope and all of its child scopes.

 ## Prerequisites